Code-Institute-Submissions/facefinder/README.md

 ## Deployment part2
 - Next task was to deploy my front end on heroku
-- So once again I creatd an app from the HerokuCli
+- So once again I created an app from the HerokuCli
 - then I retrived my heroku.git address
 - Next I needed to
-- Then I Git add ./Git commit -m ""/ Git push/ Git push heroku master
+- Git add ./Git commit -m ""/ Git push/ Git push heroku master

 ## VERSION CONTROL
   The backend project folder lives at this address